vedranaa/cpF2024/day1.md

 21. Given the dimesions of the room in the variables `a` and `b`, define a variable `bed_fits` which has the value `True` if a bed of the size 200cm-by-90cm fits in the room.

-    #### Strings

-10. Make an assignment which creates a variable `name`.
+22. Make an assignment which creates a variable `name`.
 Its value should be your first name.

-11. Create a string variable `course_name` with the value `'Introduction to Programming'`.
+23. Create a string variable `course_name` with the value `'Introduction to Programming'`.

-12. You have a string variable, similar to
+24. You have a string variable, similar to
     ```python
     first_name = 'Peter'
     ```
     Define a variable `greeting` with a value `'Hi, Peter!'`.

-13. You have two string variables, similar to
+25. You have two string variables, similar to
     ```python
     first_name = 'Anja'
     last_name = 'Andersen'
     ```
     Define a variable `name` with value `'Anja Andersen'`.

-14. You have a string and an integer, similar to
+26. You have a string and an integer, similar to
      ```python
     w = 'MK31'
     t = 3
     ```
     Define a variable `wtt` with value `'MK31MK31MK31'`.

-15. You have a string and an integer, similar to
+27. You have a string and an integer, similar to
     ```python
     say = 'Yes!'
     number = 4